This page contains affiliate links. Please read our disclosure for more info.

-I originally published this post on 10 April and updated it on 5 May 2020 with our latest thoughts and experiences during lockdown in New Zealand.
-If you’ve already read the original post, use the contents to skip ahead to the update.
+I originally published this post on 10 April 2020 and have updated it each month since (most recently on 19 July) with our latest thoughts and experiences during the pandemic in New Zealand.
+If you’ve already read the original post, use the contents to skip ahead to the updates.

 The last month has certainly been a rollercoaster of emotions for us, as I’m sure it has been for all of you.

 I can’t believe that only a month ago we were celebrating 10 years of nomadic life including the most financially successful year our business has ever had.

 Ahead of us we had the most planned year of our travels including an island-hopping trip to French Polynesia, a month on Hawaii’s Big Island, and a dream two-month summer housesit looking after horses in the Cotswolds in England.

 Now we’re nomads without a home or the ability to travel and our income is down 95%.
 The travel industry has collapsed as very rightly we are all staying at home, and we have no idea when it will recover.

 - The Craziness of March